-Turtle Bridge at Alexander river is named after the softshell turtles living nearby.
-And besides seeing the turtles, you can also hike along the river.
+Turtle Bridge at Alexander River is named after the softshell turtles living nearby.
+And besides seeing them, you can hike along the river.

 Table of Contents